 Addiction forces us to wear a mask, or present a false image.
 We smile, when every fiber of our being is screaming in pain.
 We posture as friendly, when all we want to do is get our dope and leave.
 We pretend that we have it all together when we take our children to school or football.
 We show fake emotions because we are so embarrassed and frightened by our authentic ones.

 Many of us were not just trapped in our addiction, but learned as children to adopt certain roles.
 We fostered a false facade to the outside world.
 Unfortunately, some of us did not outgrow our roles and carried it into our addiction.

 Children take on roles or masks to survive in dysfunctional family systems.
 Unfortunately, in our addiction, we often keep up these roles because we have not recovered our authentic self.
 The six basic roles are:

-They feel responsible for the family reputation and can often continue wearing the mask of sweet, kind and caring into their addiction while harboring resentments.
+Feeling the burden of the family’s emotional health, they often continue wearing the mask of sweet, kinds, and caring into their addictions while harboring resentments.

 In addiction, this role will do anything for a laugh, even when they are crying inside.

+Without this painstaking process, we will never get to our best self.
 When I show you my dark side or reference my masks, it gives you permission to expose yours.
-We provide hope and strength to one another when we each examine our masks.
+We give hope and strength to one another when we each look at our masks.